Let’s set the scene…

 Our attention becomes divided.
 I don’t think it’s a coincidence that the devil does everything he can to bring you together before marriage, and everything he can to keep you apart after.

 This is the main reason we need to date our spouses even after marriage.
+Keep dating.
 Don’t give Satan a foothold.
 Spend time investing into people and things that matter.
+This can keep a marriage from falling apart.

 Now I understand that circumstances change.
 For example, when we have children, our lives take a complete 180!